Wumpf/wgpu-profiler/README.md

   * Allows nesting!
   * Can be disabled by runtime flag
   * Additionally generates debug markers
+  * Thread-safe - can profile several command encoder/buffers in parallel
 * Internally creates pools of timer queries automatically
   * Does not need to know in advance how many queries/profiling scopes are needed
   * Caches up profiler-frames until results are available